You are here

 Wentworth Institute of Technology

-For further information, please find further information about our Copy Mail Center here.
-If you receive a package, you will be notified via e-mail that is it waiting for you.
-To pick up an item, follow the instructions in the e-mail and take your validated WIT identification card to the appropriate Student Mailroom or to the school switchboard in Wentworth Hall, 1st floor.
-Packages will be given only to the student to whom they are addressed.
+If you receive a package, you will be notified via email that it is waiting for you.
+To pick up an item, follow the instructions in the email and take your Wentworth ID Card to the appropriate Student Mailroom or to the school switchboard in Wentworth Hall, 1st floor.
+Packages will be given only to the student to whom they are addressed unless other arrangements are made.
 Unclaimed packages are subject to being returned to the sender after five (5) days unless other arrangements are made.

 If you do not know your Mail Stop number you can contact your RA or visit the Housing Office located on the ground floor of Evans Way Hall.